-I am a writer of novels now.
-I used to be a writer of medical articles and medical books.
+I am a writer of novels.
+I used to write medical articles and medical books.
 I was an academic family doctor and professor in the Faculty of Medicine at Memorial University of Newfoundland.
-I am retired, and in my retirement I have become an author of fiction — a novelist.
+I'm retired now, and in my retirement I've become an author of fiction — a novelist.
 I still see patients as a locum tenens physician (I fill in for doctors on vacation and on sabbatical and on maternity leave etc).
 I live in St. John’s with my wife Glenda.
 We have two children and four grandchildren.

 I was born in the Harbour Breton Cottage Hospital on the south coast of Newfoundland in 1954.
 Two weeks later my mother and father took me home to Belleoram, a small outport community of about 500 people.
 I spent my childhood in Belleoram until I was 14 years old when our family moved back to my birthplace of Harbour Breton.
 My very formative high school years were spent there and when I was 17 I left by coastal boat to go to university in St. John’s.

 The rest is a matter of record…I married my high school sweetheart, Glenda Buglar, finished medical school at MUN, did my family medicine residency at Dalhousie University and since then have worked consecutively in Canso, Nova Scotia, Whitbourne, NL, St. John’s NL, Kingston, ON, and finally returned to St. John’s in 2005.
 In 2016 I retired from Memorial University.
 I am a writer now, but still do some clinics because, as writers know, only a very few of us make a living from writing.

 I love Newfoundland.
 I love writing.
 I write what I love.
 I have published 120 medical articles in peer-reviewed journals in addition to two medical books and five novels.
 It is fiction writing that truly has my heart.
 I just published my 7th novel and I'm working on number 8 and 9.